Adiah-A/problem-solving-portfolio/1092-maximum-difference-between-node-and-ancestor/Notes.md

-<h2>maximum-difference-between-node-and-ancestor Notes</h2><hr>Similar to kadene's algorithm solution to finding the max sum in a con
+<h2>maximum-difference-between-node-and-ancestor Notes</h2><hr>Similar to kadene's algorithm solution to finding the max sum of a sua